 Data at Rest

-Personally Identifiable Information is encrypted while at rest using strong encryption algorithms, whether in Sovrn data centers or our cloud providers.
-Sovrn uses best practices to manage encryption keys, limiting their access and protecting them from wide disclosure.
+Data is encrypted while at rest using industry standard encryption algorithms, whether in Sovrn data centers or our cloud providers.
+Sovrn uses industry standard practices to manage encryption keys, which are designed to limit their access and protect them from wide disclosure.